nerdgeschoss/shimmer/README.md

 - **Desktop**: 890px
 - **Widescreen**: 1280px

-### Rubocop Base Configuration
+### RuboCop Base Configuration

-_Shimmer_ offers an opiniated _Rubocop_ base configuration.
-This configuration inherits itself from _StandardRB_ and aim at remaining as close to it as possible.
-Why not only use _StandardRB_, since it is so fast and prevent bikeshedding?
-Well, sadly, it does not solve all problems and using _Rubocop_ still integrates a lot easier in most toolsets.
-However, the idea is to still prevent bikeshedding our _Rubocop_ configuration by making sure that every exception to what's configured in _StandardRB_ is justified (with a comment over its configuration block in `./config/rubocop_base.yml`), reviewed, debated, and agreed upon before being merged.
+_Shimmer_ offers an opiniated _RuboCop_ base configuration.
+This configuration inherits itself from _StandardRB_ and aims at remaining as close to it as possible.
+Why not only use _StandardRB_, since it is so fast and prevents bikeshedding?
+Well, sadly it does not solve all problems and using _RuboCop_ still integrates a lot easier in most toolsets.
+However, the idea is to still prevent bikeshedding our _RuboCop_ configuration by making sure that every exception to what's configured in _StandardRB_ is justified (with a comment over its configuration block in `./config/rubocop_base.yml`), reviewed, debated, and agreed upon before being merged.

 #### Use Shared Configuration In Projects